ErickJR13/TruthTable/README.md

-# TruthTable
+# Is It True?

-Truth Table is a command line program I made to help me with my Discrete Mathematics course.
-I hope you find this helpful as well in your course.
+"Is it true?" is a command line program that checks whether an expression is true or false.
+This is based on the [Truth Table](https://en.wikipedia.org/wiki/Truth_table)

 Run it online on http://cpp.sh/7lmh